 We believe that corporations have a responsibility not only to embrace environmentally and socially responsible business practices, but also to invest in the conservation of critical ecosystems that their businesses depend upon.
 To help companies minimize their environmental impacts, we created the Center for Environmental Leadership in Business in 2001.
 To date, we have worked collaboratively with businesses of nearly every size, from small-scale farming co-ops to the world’s largest corporations.

-Our corporate partnerships enable three crucial actions that benefit both people and the environment.
+Our corporate engagements enable three crucial actions that benefit both people and the environment.

 - Transform production: Conservation International works with companies to transform production and sourcing practices to be sustainable.
 We work within and across entire sectors, in collaboration with companies and industry associations, to achieve impact at scale, promote alignment between market and policy initiatives and accelerate the adoption of more sustainable production practices.